micropsi-industries/spigot-teleport-plugin/README.md

 spigot-teleport-plugin
 ===========

-This plugin decreases the foodlevel of a player by one every time the tppos command is used
+This plugin increases the player's exhaustion by one every time the tppos command is used.